Smertig/banana/docs/api/tg/methods/send_video_note.rst

    Video width and height, i.e. diameter of the video message

-   .. cpp:member:: optional_t<variant_t<input_file_t, string_t>> thumb
+   .. cpp:member:: optional_t<variant_t<input_file_t, string_t>> thumbnail

    Thumbnail of the file sent; can be ignored if thumbnail generation for the file is supported server-side.
 The thumbnail should be in JPEG format and less than 200 kB in size.
 A thumbnail's width and height should not exceed 320.
 Ignored if the file is not uploaded using multipart/form-data.
 Thumbnails can't be reused and can be only uploaded as a new file, so you can pass “attach://<file_attach_name>” if the thumbnail was uploaded using multipart/form-data under <file_attach_name>.
-More info on Sending Files »
+More information on Sending Files »

    .. cpp:member:: optional_t<boolean_t> disable_notification

    Sends the message silently.
 Users will receive a notification with no sound.

-   .. cpp:member:: optional_t<integer_t> reply_to_message_id
+   .. cpp:member:: optional_t<boolean_t> protect_content

-   If the message is a reply, ID of the original message
+   Protects the contents of the sent message from forwarding and saving

-   .. cpp:member:: optional_t<boolean_t> allow_sending_without_reply
+   .. cpp:member:: optional_t<reply_parameters_t> reply_parameters

-   Pass True, if the message should be sent even if the specified replied-to message is not found
+   Description of the message to reply to

    .. cpp:member:: optional_t<variant_t<inline_keyboard_markup_t, reply_keyboard_markup_t, reply_keyboard_remove_t, force_reply_t>> reply_markup